asimpletune/typescript-email-parser/README.md

 You will notice how  every field is optional, which may seems strange, but it closely follows the grammar in the specification, which additionally states that the only required fields are `orig_date`, and the the originator field(s).
 One benefit of this is it allows emails that are in various states of completion in their composition to still be validly parsed.

 Additionally, the underlying parser that the `Email` class wraps is also exposed.
 This can be useful for accessing functionality that is not yet implemented, without having to implement your own email parser.
-Below is an example of how to use the `Parser` object directly.

 Below is an example, using cloudflare's inbound email handler, to show a toy example of using the underlying Parser directly.